Jacky stopped them as everyone was about half a block from the new flower shop.

 “Let’s hear it then.”

 “Not now.
-I need to go check something first.”
-She turns to Joanne.
+I need to go and check something first.”
+She turned to Joanne.
 “I’ll discuss it with you later, all right?”

-Joanne nods as Jacky puts on a strange look.
+Joanne nodded as Jacky put on a strange look.

 “So you’re not going to tell me?”
-Jacky asks back, sounding almost hurt.
+Jacky asked back, sounding almost hurt.

 “What difference does it make?
 She’s going to tell you anyway.”

 “That’s true but it seems like I’m not included for some reason.”

 “Stop feeling sorry for yourself.”

 With that, Joyce turned to leave the shop.
 Gino followed closely behind her.
 After they were out of the shop—and earshot, Jacky turned to the others again.

 “What?”
 Calvin asked back, still puzzled.